thegrumpys/odop/docs/Help/autoSave.md

 - Other operations do not utilize or affect AutoSave data.

-If AutoSave data exists at the time of a File : Open, a "Load AutoSave" button will be available.
+If AutoSave data exists at the time the app starts, a "Load AutoSave" button will be available.
-Pressing the button will cause the AutoSave data to replace the current design.
+Pressing this button will cause the AutoSave data to replace the current design.

 Note that not all operations are recoverable by the current AutoSave implementation.
-Users should save or export frequently and use the browser Reload and Back functions with the understanding that design changes applied since your last Save will likely require recovery via the AutoSave feature
+Users should save or export frequently and use the browser Reload and Back functions only with the understanding that design changes applied since your last save or export may be lost.
+The AutoSave feature may assist in recovery but it is not guaranteed to capture all of the latest changes.

 &nbsp;